Blissfield in Lenawee County, Michigan — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Erie and Kalamazoo Rail Road / Rail Road (within shouting distance of this marker); Erie and Kalamazoo Railroad (approx. 8.1 miles away); The Old Territorial Road (approx. 8˝ miles away in Ohio); Roger T. Durbin Lenawee County Fairgrounds (approx. 8.7 miles away); St. Joseph's Catholic Church (approx. 9.1 miles away); St. John's Lutheran Church (approx. 9.2 miles away); Oakwood Cemetery (approx. 9.3 miles away).
+Erie and Kalamazoo Rail Road / Rail Road (within shouting distance of this marker); Palmyra Presbyterian Church (approx. 3.7 miles away); Erie and Kalamazoo Railroad (approx. 8.1 miles away); The Old Territorial Road (approx. 8˝ miles away in Ohio); Roger T. Durbin (approx. 8.6 miles away in Ohio); Lenawee County Fairgrounds (approx. 8.7 miles away); St. Joseph's Catholic Church (approx. 9.1 miles away); St. John's Lutheran Church (approx. 9.2 miles away).

 Categories. • Industry & Commerce • Railroads & Streetcars • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on February 21, 2010, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 854 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on February 21, 2010, by Dale K. Benington of Toledo, Ohio.